PaddlePaddle/PaddleSpeech/README.md

 # DeepSpeech2 on PaddlePaddle

 *DeepSpeech2 on PaddlePaddle* is an open-source implementation of end-to-end Automatic Speech Recognition (ASR) engine, based on [Baidu's Deep Speech 2 paper](http://proceedings.mlr.press/v48/amodei16.pdf), with [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) platform.
-Our vision is to empower both industrial application and academic research on speech recognition, via an easy-to-use, efficient and scalable implementation, including training, inferencing & testing module, distributed [PaddleCloud](https://github.com/PaddlePaddle/cloud) training, and demo deployment.
+Our vision is to empower both industrial application and academic research on speech recognition, via an easy-to-use, efficient and scalable implementation, including training, inference & testing module, distributed [PaddleCloud](https://github.com/PaddlePaddle/cloud) training, and demo deployment.
 Besides, several pre-trained models for both English and Mandarin are also released.

 ## Table of Contents
 - [Prerequisites](#prerequisites)